 Qualifications

-Relevant experience of managing projects can provide a pathway into working as a business analyst, although this is more likely for someone with a few years' industry experience, rather than someone looking to begin their career in this field.
+Relevant experience of managing projects can provide a pathway into working as a business analyst, although this is more likely if you have a few years' industry experience, rather than looking to begin your career in this field.

 As well as your degree, employers value experience and transferable skills, such as the ability to work in groups, analyse data, use technology and manage projects, which could be related to your studies or extra-curricular activities.